 Fundamental skills associated with all electrical courses.
 Safety, basic tools, special tools, equipment, and introduction to AC and DC circuits.
+One lecture and two lab hours per week.

 - Electric Power.
 (3) Prerequisites: ULT 1192 or ELT 1192 with a grade of "C" or better in the course OR by instructor consent.
 Electrical motors and their installation.
-Instruction and practice in using the different types of motors, protection devices, transformers, and alternators found in utility transmission. - Transformer Operation and Banking.
-(3) Prerequisites: ULT 1192 or ELT 1192 with a grade of "C" or better in the course AND ULT 1144 or ELT 1144 with a grade of "C" or better in the course AND ULT 1213 with a grade of "C" or better in the course OR by instructor consent.
+Instruction and practice in using the different types of motors, protection devices, transformers, and alternators found in utility transmission.
+Two lecture and two lab hours per week. - Transformer Operation and Banking.
+(3) Prerequisites: ULT 1192 or ELT 1192 with a grade of "C" or better in the course AND ULT 1144 or ELT 1144 with a grade of "C" or better in the course AND ULT 1213 with a grade of "C" or better in the course

+OR by instructor consent.

-This course is designed to cover basic single phase operations and Delta and "Wye" Transformer Banks including hookups for 120/208 - 208-480-120/240-277/480.
+This course is designed to cover basic single phase operations and Delta and "Wye" Transformer Banks including hookups for 120; 208 - 208-480-120; 240-277; 480.
+Two lecture and two lab hours per week.

-1324 Truck Driving for Line Workers.
-(4) Prerequisites: Consent of the instructor

-This course is designed to provide a line worker with fundamental skills needed to obtain a Class A CDL (Commercial Driver's License) with air brake endorsement.

-1333 Basic Utility Equipment Operation.
+- Truck Driving for Line Workers.
+(4) Prerequisites: Consent of the instructor This course is designed to provide a line worker with fundamental skills needed to obtain a Class A CDL (Commercial Driver's License) with air brake endorsement.
+One lecture and six lab hours per week. - 1333 Basic Utility Equipment Operation.
 (3)

 This course is designed to prepare students in the basic operation of line worker equipment.
+Two lecture and two lab hours per week.

-1413 Pole Climbing.
+Pole Climbing.
 (3) Prerequisites: Consent of the instructor

 This course is designed to provide a line worker with fundamental skills needed to perform basic pole climbing.
+One lecture and four lab hours per week.